-Various mythological accounts present different pictures of Sarabha, but all seem to be unanimous about he being unique in form and features.
+Various mythological accounts present different pictures of Sarabha, but all seem to be unanimous about him being unique in form and features.
 Shiva Purana describes him as having a thousand arms, lion-headed with matted hair, and having wings like a bird and eight feet.
 Other Puranas portray the being variously, as dark in complexion, having a huge body, two heads, long faces, two wings, eight legs with sharp claws, and a loud, shrill voice.
-He is said to be mightier than an elephant and a lion, and is capable of jumping so far, that he can even clear a wide valley in a single leap.
+He is said to be mightier than an elephant and a lion and is capable of jumping so far that he can even clear a wide valley in a single leap.
 Subsequent texts too have continued their portrayal of Sarabha, some terming him as an eight-legged deer.
 Whatever be the appearance, Sarabha is regarded very mighty and extremely ferocious.

 Sarabeshwara is a ruthless vanquisher of evil, and a great protector and motivator.
-He bestows the devotees with fearlessness and strength to face the battles of life.
+He would bestow the devotees with fearlessness and strength to face the battles of life.
 His worship can remove all the negative forces and ensure success for the deserving.
-The Lord has control over nature too, and can protect the land and its people even from natural calamities.
+The Lord has control over nature too and can protect the land and its people from natural calamities.
 Praying to him can also eliminate obstacles in marriage, bestow progeny, clear debts and neutralize the evil effects of black magic.
 Sarabeshwara can be worshipped in many temples, the Kampaheswarar temple at Thirubhuvanam, near Kumbakonam being the most famous of them.